rui314/mold/README.md

    kernel.
 After loading, the kernel started executing the program by setting the instruction pointer to a particular address.

-   A linker for such a simple execution environment is pretty simple.
-   It concatenates all object files given to a linker to create an executable memory image and then fixes up references between object files so that object files can use functions or variables defined in other object files.
+   The most essential feature for any linker is relocation processing.
+   The original Unix linker of course supported that.
+Let me explain what that is.

+   Individual object files are inevitably incomplete as a program, because when a compiler created them, it only see a part of an entire program.
+For example, if an object file contains a function call that refers other object file, the `call` instruction in the object cannot be complete, as the compiler has no idea as to what is the called function's address.
+To deal with this, the compiler emits a placeholder value (typically just zero) instead of a real address and leave a metadata in an object file saying "fix offset X of this file with an address of Y".
+That metadata is called "relocation".
+Relocations are typically processed by the linker.

+   It is easy for a linker to apply relocations for the original Unix because a program is always loaded to a fixed address.
+It exactly knows the addresses of all functions and data when linking a program.

-   Static library support, which is still an important feature of Unix linker, dates back to this early period of Unix history.
+   Static library support, which is still an important feature of Unix linker, also dates back to this early period of Unix history.
    To understand what it is, imagine that you are trying to compile a program for the early Unix.
 You don't want to waste time to compile libc functions every time you compile your program (the